OlivierSohn/hamazed/BACKLOG.md

 - when talking, animate text.

-- multiplayer mode where two ships (one cannot collide the other) work on the same sum.
-If one ship collides, the other can continue.
-  - the other ship can double numbers (think of levels where we need to double some numbers in order to reach the sum)
-  - the other ship can multiply

 - use bitwise package to optimize boolean matrix representation.

-- make font characters more square

-- make distance between world and text depend on unit width

 - try round instead of square for walls.

 - go back and forth in time.

-- add state transitions:

-  - hitting escape:

-  play -> quit the current game? yes / no -> configuration -> quit ? yes / no

-  - hitting space : play -> paused -> play

-should animations continue or should we pause them? if yes we should have a time offset in the state.

 - display debug infos in a nice way when using the terminal : overlay,